dotnet/docs/docs/csharp/language-reference/statements/iteration-statements.md

 ---
 title: "Iteration statements -for, foreach, do, and while"
 description: "C# iteration statements (for, foreach, do, and while) repeatedly execute a block of code.
-You repeat a block of code with different values for one or more variables." ms.date: 11/22/2022
+You use those statements to create loops or iterate through a collection." ms.date: 11/22/2022
 f1_keywords:
   - "for_CSharpKeyword"